somdipdey/Installing_Ubuntu_Desktop_on_PetaLinux_ZC702_-_Zynq-7000_AP_SoC/README.md

 *Good news, we are half done!*

 Now, you need to download the rootfs files required for partition 2 of the bootable USB.
+According to http://www.wiki.xilinx.com/Ubuntu+on+Zynq you need to download the rootfs folders/files, which is the root file system based on Ubuntu's core file system in particular the armhf release of Ubuntu 12.10 (Quantal Quetzal).
+But since this version is very old and ubuntu-core is now renamed to ubuntu-base, I downloaded the root file system from ubuntu-base's website: http://cdimage.ubuntu.com/ubuntu-base/releases/